telerik/kendo-react-inputs/docs/slider/overview.md

 ### State

 The Slider is designed as a stateless component.
-Therefore, to store its state and configuration properties, use a high-order component, which controls its state and holds the configuration.
+Therefore, to store its state and configuration properties, use a high-order component.

 The `onChange` event is fired each time a user interacts with the Slider.
 The new value is then passed as an argument to the `onChange` callback.